samirgcofficial/RazorPaymentMaui/README.md

 # ** Full Version **
-For the full version of the SDK without the evaluation copy, consider supporting the project by buying us a coffee and supporting our hard work 🥰. https://www.buymeacoffee.com/samirgc/e/222788
+For the full version of the Plugin without the evaluation copy, consider supporting the project by buying us a coffee and supporting our hard work 🥰. https://www.buymeacoffee.com/samirgc/e/222788